-Rod McCormick is a Professor of Crafts in the College of Art and Design at the University of the Arts.
+Rod McCormick is a professor of Crafts in the College of Art, Media & Design at the University of the Arts.
 He received his BFA from Tyler School of Art in 1974 and his MFA from Rhode Island School of Design in 1978.

 Above: (Self-portrait) computer rendering of 3D laser scan.